google/mozc/docs/build_mozc_in_docker.md

 bazel test ... --config oss_linux -c dbg -- -net/... -third_party/...
 ```

-* `...` means all targets under the current and sub directories.
+* `...` means all targets under the current and subdirectories.
 * `--` means the end of the flags which start from `-`.
 * `-<dir>/...` means exclusion of all targets under the `dir`.
   + `net` and `third_party` are not supported yet.